ananas304/30-days-of-leetcode/README.md

 Each day, I'll add my solution to the problem in this repository, which will be committed to its respective file for easy reference.

-## Notes
-- Solutions will include comments to explain logic where necessary.
+File will include question, solution with explaination of logic where necessary.
-- I may add alternative solutions and optimizations if time permits.

 Happy coding!